How to Clean Up Fire Extinguisher Residue

 Clean agent fire extinguishers are used to put out fires in rooms with sensitive items, such as delicate artwork, library books, or electronic equipment.
 The firefighting agents dissipate into the atmosphere, leaving no residue behind.
 Therefore, they require no clean-up after discharge.

-Schedule Fire Extinguisher Services in Houston, TX
+Houston Area Fire Extinguisher Services

 texas